syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 `CancelNavigation` and `IsMoreAppointments` arguments applicable only for XForms UWP and WPF platform.

 ## Month InlineView
-You can use [ShowAppointmentsInline](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~ShowAppointmentsInline.html) bool property in `SfSchedule` to enable / disable the month inline view, by setting `ShowAppointmentsInline` property as `true` you can view the Appointments in the specific date.
+You can use the [ShowAppointmentsInline](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~ShowAppointmentsInline.html) bool property in `SfSchedule` to enable/disable the month inline view, by setting the `ShowAppointmentsInline` property to `true`, you can view the Appointments in the specific date.

 {% tabs %}
 {% highlight xaml %}